-A VMS operating system can be linked to other systems in a network, greatly expanding the power and capability available on the system.
-Within a DECnet network, all DIGITAL systems can communicate with each other, and, through special communications products, with selected systems of other vendors.
-A VMS system participates in a DECnet network through its networking interface, DECnet-VAX.
+A system running DECnet for OpenVMS can be linked to other systems in a network, greatly expanding the power and capability available on the system.
+Within a DECnet network, all Digital systems can communicate with each other, and, through special communications products, can communicate with selected systems of other vendors.
+An OpenVMS system participates in a DECnet network through its networking interface, DECnet for OpenVMS.

-This chapter provides an introduction to the DECnet network and DECnet-VAX.
+This chapter provides an introduction to the DECnet network and DECnet for OpenVMS.
 It also presents an overview of basic networking concepts and explains briefly how a DECnet network operates.
 Descriptions of typical networking environments indicate the variety of ways in which networks can be set up.

-1.1 What Is a DECnet Network?
+1.1 The DECnet Network

-DECnet is the collective name for the family of communications products (software and hardware) that allow DIGITAL operating systems to participate in a network.
-A VMS operating system can use its networking software interface, DECnet-VAX, to become part of a DECnet network.
-As a part of a network, a VMS system can communicate with other VMS systems running on the full range of VAX processors, as well as with a wide range of non-VMS systems that use DECnet software.
+DECnet is the collective name for the family of communications products (software and hardware) that allow Digital operating systems to participate in a network.
+An OpenVMS operating system can use its networking software interface to become part of a DECnet network.
+As a part of a network, the system can communicate with a full range of computer systems that use DECnet software.